-11.2 Structurally Distinct 2×2 Matrix Games
+11.2 Structurally Distinct 2 × 2 Matrix Games

-This section contains a listing of all seventy-eight structurally distinct, strictly ordinal 2×2 matrix games (i.e., normal-form games with two agents and two actions each), based on the taxonomy of Rapoport and Guyer (1966).
-The games are structurally distinct in that no game can be reproduced by any sequence of transformations of any other game, which includes interchanging the rows, columns, agents, and any combinations thereof in the game's reward matrix.
+This section contains a listing of all seventy-eight structurally distinct, strictly ordinal 2×2 matrix games (i.e., normal-form games with two agents and two actions each), based on the taxonomy of Rapoport and Guyer (1966).1 The games are structurally distinct in that no game can be reproduced by any sequence of transformations of any other game, which includes interchanging the rows, columns, agents, and any combinations thereof in the game's reward matrix.
 The games are strictly ordinal, meaning that each agent ranks the four possible outcomes from 1 (least preferred) to 4 (most preferred), and no two outcomes can have the same rank.
 The games are further categorized into no-conflict games and conflict games.
-In a no-conflict game, the agents have the same set of most preferred outcomes.
-In a conflict game, the agents disagree on the most preferred outcomes.
+In a no-conflict game, the agents disagree on the most preferred outcomes.